top of page

 IMM is part of S2G’s core activities: We’re making investments, supporting the success of our portfolio companies, and engaging with industry actors.
 Across each of these activities, we’re starting to see those efforts come to fruition in several key ways:

-This year, we’re very excited to make our Impact Playbook accessible to others.
+In 2023, we made our Impact Playbook accessible to others.
 It’s a living document that we’ll be updating as we learn more about ways to help this community.
 In the meantime, we are choosing to share an early version now so that - if helpful - companies and investors outside of the S2G community can benefit, too.
 To this end, please send us your feedback!
 The only way we’ll be able to improve it is if we know what works and what doesn’t, and we thank you in advance for your partnership on this front.

-S2G is committed to being a value-add investor that helps support strong businesses creating positive impacts for people and the planet.
-But we don’t stand alone.
+S2G is committed to being a value-add investor that helps support strong businesses creating positive impacts for people and the planet – but we don’t stand alone.
 We are supported, inspired, and made better by our work with the companies, like-minded investors, and other partners comprising our ecosystem.
 This is a community that we’d like to grow.
 We welcome and appreciate your feedback and partnership as the journey continues.

 Impact Management for Business Growth